RafaelNH/Free-water-elimination-DTI/article/article.md

 transformation was implemented as an optional function feature.
 In addition to the scipy.optimize.leastsq, the more recent Scipy's optimization function scipy.optimize.least_square (available in Scipy's version 0.17) was also tested.
-This allows solving the non-linear problems directly bounded with predefined constrains similar to what is done on the original article, however for the free water elimination model this did not show to overcome the robustness and time speed of the procedure scipy.optimize.leastsq when the proposed f transformation was used (see supplementary_notebook_1.ipynb for more details).
+This allows solving the non-linear problem directly bounded with predefined constrains in a similar fation to what is done on the original article, however our experiment showed that this procedure does not overcome the preformance of scipy.optimize.leastsq procedure and showed require more computing time (see supplementary_notebook_1.ipynb for more details).
 To speed the non-linear performance, the free water elimination DTI model jacobian was analytically derived and incorporated to the non-linear procedure (for the details of the jacobian derivation see supplementary_notebook_2.ipynb).
 As an expansion of the work done by Hoy and colleagues, we also allow users to use of Cholesky decomposition of the diffusion tensor to insure that this is a positive defined tensor [@Koay2006-zo].
-Due to the increase of the model's mathematical complexity, the Cholesky decomposition is not used by default (see supplementary_notebook_1.ipynb for more details).
+Due to the increase of the model's mathematical complexity, the Cholesky decomposition is not used by default and it is not compatible with the analytical jacobian derivation.

 **Removing problematic estimates**